 With frustration, you can talk your child through steps for sorting out problems for himself.
 For example, if he has lost a toy, suggest he looks in the last place he was playing, then in his bedroom, and so on.

 In both of these situations, you can teach your child other ways to deal with anger and frustration.
 This could include counting to 10, taking deep breaths, or talking about difficult feelings.

 You can also encourage your child to use alternative words that aren’t offensive.
 For example, you could suggest ‘flip’ or ‘shivers’ or even funny words that you and your child make up together.

 Where did my child hear that word?

 Children often like to try out words they hear or make up.
 And these are just as likely to be swear words as others.
 Children pick up swear words from many sources, outside and inside the home.

-But not all children learn from their parents.
-Research suggests that exposure to swear words on TV can lead to an increase in swearing in children.
+Not all children learn swear words from their parents.
+Exposure to swear words on TV can lead to an increase in swearing in children.
 As children get older, their friends and peers will influence their choice of words too.